SingleDigitIQ/cozylights/README.md

 - add inventory images for lights and debug lights, make them only available in creative

-- make darkness nodes, wielded darkness, Darkness Brush

-- add static natural scene(stop the time, fix the sun/moon in one position, update the area accordingly)
+- add cone light blocks, so those lights can be built on top of each other to make static lights from old games

+- add light grabber tool, Light Excavation Tool 9000 TURBO V3, so that the light wont be selectable without it

+- add Consumer Grade Reality Bending Device to create preset nodes with chosen qualities

+- lights auto rebuild on first load after settings change?

 - raytracing

-- allow people to run cpu and memory-friendly minimal schematic support version, for multiplayer servers for example
+- Optimize memory usage, use several voxel manipulators for biggest lights, will be slower but much more stable, also increase max radius to even more mentally challenged value

 - if certain treshold of light source commonality in an area is reached, those light sources should be ignored

-- would it be possible without too much work to programatically determine global commonality of a node from mapgen?

 - add optional more pleasant day/night cycle

 - add optional sky textures

-- add multiplayer/mobile settings(very little light nodes, very simple light map), and mid settings(more or less okayish), max is default

 - move to base "unsafe" methods for tables? seems like luajit optimizes it all away and it's useless to bother?

 - try spread work over several loops and try vector.add

-- maybe three types of darkness nodes, ones that are completely overridable with cozylights, and ones that arent(make a darker light shade), and ones that completely ignore cozylights

-- lights auto rebuild on first load after settings change?

 - make a table for existing decoration nodes

-- make sure spheres of big sizes dont miss too many blocks

-- give light sources metadata, so when nearby light sources are destroyed you can find and rebuild easily, also give metadata to light brush epicenter for the same reason

-- maintain files in which you record light source positions, which can be quickly grabbed to rebuild lights if there is a removal

-- add cone light blocks, so those lights can be built on top of each other to make static lights from old games

-- add light grabber tool, Light Excavation Tool 9000 TURBO V3, so that the light wont be selectable without it

-- add Consumer Grade Reality Bending Device to create preset nodes with chosen qualities

-- add global step override api, ability to implement cozylights global step into a game/other mod global step more efficiently, maybe add generic global step call like mainloop or mainstep, see what other games do with it, choose or create convention for this i guess

-- add handle_async where it makes sense

-- ci for optional_depends auto update according to content db mods/games updates and releases
+- add static natural scene(stop the time, fix the sun/moon in one position, update the area accordingly)

 ### Some empirical observations about LuaJIT